KhaoulaMzoudi/projet-traitement-d-image/README.md

    ```

 ## RESULT
-we gonna replace our face and our body part on the new image
+we gonna replace our face and our body part on the new image.
+The Color Thresholder app creates a new tab displaying the image and the color component controls for the HSV color space.
+In this color space, H represents hue, S represents saturation, and V represents value.
+The HSV color space uses a dual-direction knob for the H component and two histogram sliders for the S and V components.
+The tab also contains the point cloud representation of the colors in the image.

   ```matlab
   clc